komali2/blog/content/posts/japan-2018.md

 ## Pre-Trip Preparation <a id="preparation">

 ### Aquiring an International Driver's License <a id="international-dl">
+Renting a motorcycle in Japan, at least from the agency we went with, requires an international driver's license.
+[AAA](https://www.aaa.com/vacation/idpf.html) provides this.
+The important thing for motorcyclists is getting the license stamped as a "motorcycle license," which when we did it meant having a stamp on the "A" portions of all the various languages.
+Note though that it wasn't good enough to have it stamped in just one, the shop wanted it stamped in *all* of them.
+So, when you go to AAA, have them stamp each and every "A" in that little book.

+### Booking a motorcycle <a id="motorcycle-booking">

 ### The Japan Rail Pass <a id="japan-rail-pass">
 Something I had recalled from previous Japan trips was the convenience of the